Landlord Registration Scheme

 - links to information about the private rented sector

-A landlord is exempt from the registration fee if you registered a house in multiple occupation (HMO) under the House in Multiple Occupation Registration Scheme.
+A landlord doesn't have to pay the registration fee if you registered a house in multiple occupation (HMO) under the House in Multiple Occupation Registration Scheme.

 To make sure you aren't charged the landlord registration fee, you must include the HMO and the HMO number when registering other properties you rent to tenants.